Top 10 locals' guide to the Gold Coast

-Air New Zealand operates several non-stop flights to the Gold Coast from Auckland every day.
-There are also non-stop flights to the Gold Coast from Christchurch.
+Our flight frequency makes planning a trip to the Gold Coast super-easy.
+There are several non-stop flights to the Gold Coast from Auckland every day.
+We also offer non-stop flights to the Gold Coast from Christchurch.

-You might already be familiar with the sun and surf of the Gold Coast, but here are a few holiday tips from locals that you may not know.
+You might already be familiar with the sun and sea attractions of the Gold Coast, so we talked to the locals to find a few fun things to do that you may not know about.
 Their Top 10 recommendations are:

 A bunch of pro surfers, including Mick Fanning, have caught the craft brewing wave that's sweeping across Australia.
 Their brand is Balter and it's based in the suburb of Currumbin.
-The brewery's HQ is open for tastings on Friday, Saturday and Sunday.
+The best time to visit is on Friday, Saturday or Sunday, when the brewery's HQ is open for tastings.
 Food trucks and live music are often part of the fun.